youngeunkwon0405/RL/xp/eval_launcher_README.md

 - `--dcp-config`: Path to config file for DCP checkpoint (required with --dcp-ckpt-path)
 - `--hf-ckpt-path`: Path to save converted HF checkpoint (optional, auto-generated with caching if not provided)
 - `--skip-conversion`: Skip checkpoint conversion (use with pre-converted checkpoints)
-- `--force-conversion`: Force re-conversion even if cached version exists
+- `--force-conversion`: Force re-conversion even if cached version exists (deletes existing cache first)

 ### SLURM Arguments
 - `--nodes`: Number of nodes to use (default: from config or 1)